The Complete Travel Guide to the Golden Triangle in India

 * If you’re a longtime reader then you’ll know that I only recommend services, hotels and experiences that I have had positive personal experiences with.
 Just so you know, we were paying customers with Top Indian Holidays and I was not compensated for this article.

-I traveled to India with my mother, and we ended up selecting a slightly customized 5 day tour through New Delhi, Jaipur and Agra (in that order, I’ll explain why soon) and paid approximately US$850 per person to stay for five nights in some of the top hotels in those cities.
+I traveled to India with my mother, and we ended up selecting a slightly customized 5 day tour through New Delhi, Jaipur and Agra and paid approximately US$850 per person to stay for 5 nights in some of the top hotels in those cities.
 This rate included all of our hotel stays, private luxury SUV and driver throughout the trip and experienced local guides.
 Top Indian Holidays were extremely helpful and answered all my questions about each of the cities and the sights, and also made suggestions for other things to do outside of the standard itinerary.

 The guides were knowledgeable about the history and fun factoids about each of the locations, and I truly don’t believe I would have enjoyed our journey around the Golden Triangle as much without their insights.
 One of my personal pet peeves is when I feel like I’m being herded around like cattle – this was not the case on our private tour; our guides would give us an in-depth overview of the history and significance about the locations, point us towards the highlights and then wait for us to finish wandering around.
 At no point did we ever feel rushed, and were given plenty of time to soak in the sights and take photos.